yoga for every body

 Welcome and congratulations on taking the first step into yoga!

 On your first visit, please come ten minutes early to fill out our waiver.
 Classes do not require reservations - just show up.
 Bring a water bottle, and dress in any clothing you would normally wear when exercising.
 Wear comfortable clothes that you can move in.
 Our Yin, Kundalini and Hatha classes are 75 degrees and our Vinyasa classes are heated in the summer 80 degrees and in the winter 85 degrees.
 There is one bathroom — which you are welcome to use for changing clothes — as well as cubbies to store your belongings.
 If you need a yoga mat we have rentals for $2, and more for sale.
 Beginners are welcome in any of our classes.
 If you have any specific limitations or injuries, we ask that you let your teacher know before the class, and feel free to talk with your teacher after class if any questions or concerns arise.
 99 percent of the practice is just showing up.
 Give yourself the gift of this life changing practice.
+We also offer a BEGINNERS WORKSHOP SERIES several times per year.
 We look forward to meeting you and we’ll see you on the mat.

 Yoga Shala, meaning "yoga home,” is a warm and friendly place.
 Our experienced teachers will show you where to set your mat up and give you all the props you will need.
 You will learn from the teachers about the importance of breath in each class and a sequence of poses tailored to the experience and strength-level of the class.
 The foundation of all yoga poses is breath.